 Note: An inverted laser scanning confocal microscope equipped with a 40x/1.3 NA oil immersion objective was used to image pupae at different developmental stages.

-Orient the pupa over the oil drop on the glass-bottomed dishes according to the domain and the process to be evaluated (e.g. dorsolaterally for long-term live imaging of the early expansion of the dorsal nests, or dorsally to image their late expansion and tissue remodeling).
+Orient the pupa over the oil drop on the glass-bottom dish according to the domain and the process to be evaluated (e.g. dorsolaterally for long-term live imaging of the early expansion of the dorsal nests, or dorsally to image their late expansion and tissue remodeling).
 See Figure 1J,K and Figure 4.

-Transfer the glass-bottomed dish containing the mounted pupae to the microscope stage and focus on the surface of the abdominal area using the transmitted light.
+Transfer the glass-bottom dish containing the mounted pupae to the microscope stage and focus on the surface of the abdominal area using the transmitted light.

 Note: Even if this protocol is optimized for imaging on inverted microscopes, it is also possible to perform imaging on an upright microscope.
 In that case, the sample is placed on the microscope stage with the glass-bottom surface facing up.
 The halocarbon oil holds each pupa on a meniscus.